Whale worship: Festivals

 Toka Ebisu is Kyoto's first major festival of the year.
 Ebisu is the deity of good fortune and wealth, and "Toka" means tenth day.
-Though the festival is centered on the 10th of January, it only lasts five days, from the 8th to the 12th.
+Though the festival is centered on 10 January, it only lasts five days, from the 8th to the 12th.
 Thousands of tourists flock to Ebisu Shrine at this period to perform a simple rite of prayer for continued progress in their work and company.